tanbro/redis_func_cache/README.md

 ### Cache Mode Control

-The library provides fine-grained control over cache behavior through the `scoped_mode()` context manager and convenience methods.
+The library provides fine-grained control over cache behavior through the `mode_context()` context manager and convenience methods.
 You can control whether the cache reads from or writes to Redis using the following flags:

 - `read` (`bool`): allow read from cache
 - `write` (`bool`): allow write to cache
 - `exec` (`bool`): allow execute function

-You can use the `scoped_mode()` context manager to explicitly set any mode:
+You can use the `mode_context()` context manager to explicitly set any mode:

 ```python
 from redis_func_cache import RedisFuncCache